 Table S3.
 Goodness of fit of the substitution models analyzed in the illustrative examples (Table 1).
-The table includes the protein family, the substitution models considered and the corresponding P-value.
-Note that a good result must present, at least, one model with a P-value higher than 0.05 or 0.1, indicating that this model represents properly the real data.
+The table includes the protein family, the considered substitution models and the corresponding p-value.
+Note that a good result must include at least one model with a p-value higher than 0.05 or 0.1, indicating that this model generates genetic data similar to the observed data.